mvolkmann/blog/src/smalltalk/41-morphic.md

 - TODO: Add more!

 Lines have rounded endpoints by default.
-TODO: Is there a way to change this?
+TODO: Can the line cap be changed to square, butt, or round like in SVG?

 Subclasses of `BoxMorph` should implement the `defaultExtent` method to return the desired size.
 For example: